micahkepe/monkey-rs/docs/src/features/repl.md

 ### Multi-line Input

-You can enter multi-line expressions and function definitions:
+You can enter multi-line expressions and function definitions by using the "\\" character and pressing Enter.
+You will then be re-prompted with ".. " to continue entering your input program:

 ```monkey
 >> let factorial = fn(n) { \